julep-ai/julep/CONTRIBUTING.md

 4. **Test Your Changes**
    - Run existing tests
    - Add new tests for new functionality
-   - Ensure all tests pass before submitting your changes
+   - Ensure all tests pass before  your changes

 5. **Submit a Pull Request**
    - Provide a clear description of your changes